Visit Shimla, India

 - An integral part of Himalayan life, village fairs are used as a way to boot trade between townships.
 Shimla and its surrounding hamlets host a selection of seasonal fairs throughout the year, celebrating the first harvest, the end of the monsoon and the snow season.

-Suggested Shimla itinerary
+Suggested itineraries featuring Shimla

 Map of Shimla